40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 ### Availability Zone

-Each of the architecture options listed in the design section will have the possibility enable Availability Zones.
+Each of the architecture options listed in the design section will have the possibility to enable Availability Zones.

 Microsoft defines an Availability Zone to have the following properties:

-- Unique physical location with an Azure Region
+- Unique physical location within an Azure Region
 - Each zone is made up of one or more datacenter(s)
 - Independent power, cooling and networking
 - Inter Availability Zone network latency < 2ms (radius of +/- 100km)